brajeshwar/brajeshwar.github.io/_posts/2009/2009-03-30-start-ups-and-the-choice-of-linux-distributions.md

----
-layout: post
-title: Startups and the choice of Linux Distributions
+# Startups and the choice of Linux Distributions
----

 Are you a budding entrepreneur and the very thought of having a start-up of yours has just tickled your head?
 After the initial thought process of the product/service niche you're willing to plant yourself in, the next steps would include setting up your budgets.
 A penny saved is a penny earned!
 Why not consider an open source alternative against purchasing several licensed copies of your favorite operating system or getting a pirated copy of the same!